Advances in Pancreatic Cancer Research

 - pembrolizumab.
 In rare cases, people with pancreatic cancer have mutations in their tumor that cause high microsatellite instability (MSI).
 Pembrolizumab (Keytruda) is an immune checkpoint inhibitor approved for patients with pancreatic cancer that has high MSI.
-Immune checkpoint inhibitors work by helping the patient's own immune system fight their tumor.
-Patients should ask to have their tumors tested for high MSI.

-- Combinations of drugs and treaments.
-Scientists are now studying combinations of immunotherapy drugs.
-They are also studying combinations of immunotherapy drugs with other treatments, such as radiation therapy, stromal modifying agents, and other targeted drugs.
+- combinations of immunotherapy drugs with other treatments.
+These include radiation therapy, stromal modifying agents, and other targeted drugs.